agentsea/r1-computer-use/README.md

 ## Overview

-r1-computer-use is an experimental project that applies large-scale Reinforcement Learning techniques—similar to those outlined in DeepSeek-R1 to computer usage scenarios.
+r1-computer-use is an experimental project that applies large-scale Reinforcement Learning techniques similar to DeepSeek-R1 to computer usage scenarios.
 The primary goal is to train an agent to interact with a computer environment (e.g., file system, web browser, command line) while utilizing a neural reward model to validate the correctness of the agent’s actions and reason about intermediate steps.

 ## Architecture

 DeepSeek-R1 has shown that large language models can develop powerful reasoning skills through iterative reward optimization.
 Traditionally, such projects rely on hard verifiers or rule-based scripts to determine correctness in tasks like math or coding.
-However, these methods can be too narrow for more general, open-ended tasks such as “using a computer.”
+However, these methods are too difficult to reproduce at scale for general computer usage.

 We aim to replace hard-coded verifiers with a neural reward model that itself reasons about whether or not the agent’s actions are correct or helpful.